 INTRODUCTION

-In this report, students develop skills and understanding associated with Biomedical Innovation, specifically design of a medical innovation and biomedical engineering.
+In this report, students develop skills and understanding associated with biomedical innovation, specifically design of a medical innovation and biomedical engineering.

 Students are to use this template to develop skills and understanding associated with a biomedical innovation created by Ampcontrol and complete a report demonstrating their knowledge and understanding of the STEM Process affiliated with creating this innovation.
 Students will utilise inquiry and problem-based learning strategies to investigate the worldwide pandemic COVID-19, which has affected the way we live and medically treat patients who have contracted the virus.
-Students roleplay engineers who have been approached by NSW Health to investigate and design a basic biomedical ventilation system, to assist the increased demand for respiratory care and support for the increasing number of patients requiring medical support.
+Students roleplay as engineers who have been approached by NSW Health to investigate and design a basic biomedical ventilation system, to assist the increased demand for respiratory care and support for the increasing number of patients requiring medical support.

 The STEM Process which will be applied as a scaffold to learning is outlined in the list of figures.